Current News and Activities

 There was strong support expressed at the 13th March meeting for the Community Association to continue and many agreed to join the new task groups to make things happen.

 The Task Groups are

 • Traffic, Transport and Parking

 • Development of St. Christopher’s School Site

 If you are interested in joining any of these groups please email email@example.com or firstname.lastname@example.org

 The Community Association has joined over 50 local residents and ward councillors in opposing a planning application to extend a nursing home at 8 and 9 Belvedere Road to number 7 Belvedere Road.
 This would be the seventh house in the road to be used as a nursing home, adding to the problems being faced by people living in Belvedere Road and adjoining roads who suffer the adverse traffic impacts and day to day consequences (eg. the blocking of driveways elderly people and families with young children having to park well away from their homes).

-Website updated on Monday, 13th January 2020
+Website updated on Monday, 20th April 2020